flutter/website/fastlane.md

 request that prints these secrets out.
 Be careful with interactions with these secrets in pull requests that you accept and merge.

-1. Make login credentials temporary.
+1. Make login credentials ephemeral.
     * ![Android](/images/fastlane-cd/android.png) On Android:
         * Remove the `json_key_file` field from `Appfile` and store the string content of the JSON in your CI system's encrypted variable.
 Use the